 Overviews of Methodist Theology.

-- Adam Clarke's Christian Theology (1835) edited by Samuel Dunn.
+- Adam Clarke's Christian Theology (1835) (off-site link) edited by Samuel Dunn.
 Adam Clarke's teachings were edited and systematically arranged after his death by Samuel Dunn.
 The book also contains an overview of Clarke's life and writings.

 - Binney's Theological Compend Improved (1874) (off-site link) by Amos Binney & Daniel Steele.
 A sketchy overview of Christian theology written originally for Methodist youth.
 It became unexpectedly popular in its day.
 Originally written by Amos Binney, it was expanded and "improved" in 1874 by Binney's son-in-law, Daniel Steele.